giant41/document-service/README.md

 ### Show all folder and document
 - Endpoint : http://document-service.test/api/auth/document-service
 - Request Method : GET
+- Use `Bearer Token` at Authorization when access this endpoint
 - Respon Body :
 ```
 {